MitchTODO/PrivateBlockChain/README.md

 Block class consist of only a constructor that describes the block object (hash,height,body,time,previousBlockHash).

-BlockChain class contains asynchronous functions that handle the creation of the chain and the management of blocks on the chain.
-The reason for Blockchain functions to return Promise it allows the data from leveldb to be used without having unknown variables.
+BlockChain class contains asynchronous functions that handles the creation and management of blocks on the chain.

 ---